-Observers onboard the Charter vessels collect otoliths from as many SBT caught as possible.
-Due to the smaller size of the domestic vessels and the different processing practices, it is not feasible to collect otoliths from the domestic fleet at this time.
+Observers onboard the charter vessels collect otoliths from as many SBT caught as possible.
+Due to the smaller size of the domestic vessels and the different processing practices, it is not feasible to collect otoliths from the domestic fleet.

-In 2008, 745 otoliths were collected by observers from the two vessels.
-A sub-sample of the otoliths from 2001 to 2007 have been aged and the information is described in this report.
-The number of otoliths collected per year is shown in Table 10.
+A sub-sample of the otoliths from 2001 to 2009 have been aged and the information is described in this report.
+The number of otoliths collected and aged per year is shown in Table 10.